rokob/rokob.github.com/_posts/2018-01-15-two-years-of-skydiving.md

 natural born skydiver, but you have to be able to recognize those mistakes.
 If you think you are amazing and you are telling the instructor they are wrong, you aren't going to last long.

-I failed one level during AFF, which is the first 8 jumps.
-I think it was the 7th jump.
+I failed one level during AFF, which is the first 7 jumps.
+It was the 7th jump.
 I went from overwhelmed to budding confidence to the beginning of complacency in 7 jumps.
 The jump itself went exactly as planned.
 The exit went well, the manuevers were acceptable.
 But when it came time to turn and track away, I decided that I had this shit down and didn't need to take my time and be precise.